 - 100 g Parmigiano Reggiano, grated

 - Heat oven to 190°C (375°F).
 Slice the squash thinly, dust with flour and lay on a single layer into a baking tray greased with olive oil.
 Brush the butternut squash with extra virgin olive oil and bake for about 35 minutes until golden and crisp.

-- Meanwhile prepare the tomato sauce.
-Heat a drizzle of extra virgin olive oil with a clove of garlic and add the tomato puree.
-Cook on low heat for about ten minutes and season with salt.
+- Meanwhile, prepare the tomato sauce.
+Heat a drizzle of extra virgin olive oil with a clove of garlic and add the tomato passata.
+Cook on low heat for about ten minutes, taste and adjust the seasoning with salt.

 - Now it's time to make the parmigiana.

-- Start with the baked butternut squash slices, add mozzarella torn with your hands, a good sprinkle of Parmigiano Reggiano and a few tablespoons of tomato sauce.
+- Start with the baked butternut squash slices, add mozzarella, a good sprinkle of Parmigiano Reggiano and a few tablespoons of tomato sauce.
 Make three layers and top with tomato sauce, mozzarella and a generous sprinkling of Parmigiano.